I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_selector_s.md

 `Value`

 Specifies the value of a request.
 For Set requests, the minidriver should set the property specified in <b>Property</b> to this value.
 For Get requests, the minidriver should return the value of the property specified in <b>Property</b>.

+`Flags`

+Specifies the flags of a request.
+For Set requests, this value indicates the desired setting.
+For Get requests, this value contains the current setting.

+`Capabilities`

+Specifies the capabilities of a property.
+This member has meaning only for Get requests.
+The minidriver should return the capabilities of the Selector with respect to the property specified in <b>Property</b>.

 ## Requirements